Amity, New Farm: History

 On 30 June 1952, Amity was purchased by the Colonial Sugar Refining Company and Marion Clark built a house at Hamilton.
 The company let the house to several tenants and it was used for some years as the refinery manager's residence including the family of CSR Refinery Manager Arthur Graham in the mid to late 1970s.
 The removal of folding doors between the living and dining areas probably occurred in the 1950s or 1960s when one of the CSR families occupied the premises.

 Amity was let as a naval residence for the adjoining HMAS Moreton.
-On 7 July 1980 the refinery, now CSR Ltd, transferred subs 130-132 which were purchased by the Commonwealth of Australia on 31 July 1980 for use as the residence of the Officer Commanding, Queensland Region, Royal Australian Navy.
+On 7 July 1980 the refinery, now CSR Ltd, transferred subs 130–132 which were purchased by the Commonwealth of Australia on 31 July 1980 for use as the residence of the Officer Commanding, Queensland Region, Royal Australian Navy.
 The river end of Welsby Street was closed and incorporated into HMAS Moreton.
 HMAS Moreton closed in 1994 and Amity is currently used as the residence of the Officer in Charge of the Naval Support Office, South Queensland.

-The Hollins, to the southeast of Amity, was removed from its site and relocated in 1988.
+The Hollins, to the southeast of Amity, was removed from its site and relocated to Pullenvale in 1988.
 Amity is now the last surviving nineteenth century timber riverfront residence at New Farm.

 In 1997, Amity was purchased by Brisbane architect Tony Dempsey.
 In 2006, Dempsey sought approval to construct a six-storey apartment block in Amity's backyard.
 Although that proposal was rejected in 2008, Dempsey sought approval for a four-storey development in 2011.